WhatYouThing/NoFrills/README.md

 - **Ghost Vision**: Makes Ghosts way easier to see in the Dwarven Mines.
 - **Better Sky Mall**: Get Sky Mall buff messages only when you're mining.
 Also compacts the buff message, and mentions the day which the buff is for, e.g. "Sky Mall Buff for Day Summer 1st"
+- **Treasure Helper**: Allows you to open chests in the Crystal Hollows without having to stop holding left click.

 ### Farming